Enologix

 Enologix is a privately held California corporation that designs predictive analytics for luxury winegrowing.
 The company sells grape and wine quality indices, models, software and consulting products.
-Enologix created the first algorithms that predict grape harvest dates, grading new wines, digital blends, and future market price, volume and taste scores.
+Enologix created the first algorithms that predict grape harvest dates, grading new wines, digital blends and future market price, volume and taste scores.
 The most important metric among winemakers are digital blends and a taste index which predicts 100-point scores of consumer critics such as Robert Parker.
 It claims that the quality of wine can be measured chemically, and a score assessed, much like a wine critic.
 Clients include Beaulieu, Cakebread Cellars, Diamond Creek, Ridge Vineyards.
 Enologix's metrics have been correlated with market performance metrics, including 100-points critics' scores.

 History

-Established July, 1989 in Santa Cruz, California, and incorporated 2001, the company was previously named McCloskey, Arrhenius and Company for its first 4 years, but changed its name to Enologix to reflect the company's expansion into luxury winemaking products for Napa Valley winemakers.
-Enologix is derived from Oeno, Greek goddess of wine and Logic, Greek for reasoning.
-Between 1989 and 1993 former winemaker Dr. Leo McCloskey and natural products chemist Dr. Susanne Arrhenius, both University of California trained chemical ecologists; along with the advice of mathematician Dr. Marshall Sylvan, Stanford University, created the first mathematical model for California luxury wine market performance.
-It was tested with winemakers in California, Oregon, Washington and France between 1989 and 1993, including Chalone Vineyard, Joseph Phelps Vineyards, Ridge Vineyards in California, Rex Hill in Oregon, Canoe Ridge in Washington and Domaines Barons Rothschild properties in Bordeaux and Chile.
+Established in July 1989 in Santa Cruz, California, and incorporated in 2001, the company was previously named McCloskey, Arrhenius and Company for its first 4 years but changed its name to Enologix to reflect the company's expansion into luxury winemaking products for Napa Valley winemakers.
+Enologix is derived from Oeno, the Greek goddess of wine, and Logic, Greek for reasoning.
+Between 1989 and 1993 former winemaker Dr. Leo McCloskey and natural products chemist Dr. Susanne Arrhenius, both University of California-trained chemical ecologists; along with the advice of mathematician Dr. Marshall Sylvan, Stanford University, created the first mathematical model for California luxury wine market performance.
+It was tested with winemakers in California, Oregon, Washington, and France between 1989 and 1993, including Chalone Vineyard, Joseph Phelps Vineyards, and Ridge Vineyards in California, Rex Hill in Oregon, Canoe Ridge in Washington; and Domaines Barons Rothschild properties in Bordeaux and Chile.
 The most important winemaker to help Enologix was Richard Graff of Chalone Vineyard, who insisted that McCloskey prove the model with Chateau Lafite Rothchild wines.
 Models were developed for traditional style, taste quality and aging potential by 1993 when it was branded and trademarked Enologix and sold for the first time in February 1994 to Peter Michael Winery, Calistoga, California.
 It went into widespread use in the Napa Valley.